Indeed

-Indeed is an American worldwide employment website for job listings launched in November 2004.
-It is a subsidiary of Japan's Recruit Co.
-Ltd. and is co-headquartered in Austin, Texas, and Stamford, Connecticut, with additional offices around the world.
-As a single-topic search engine, its central functionality is also an example of vertical search.
+Indeed, Inc. is an American multinational employment website for job listings launched in November 2004.
+It is an independent subsidiary of Japan-based company Recruit Holdings.
+It is headquartered in Austin, Texas, and Stamford, Connecticut, with additional offices around the world.
 Indeed is currently available in over 60 countries and 28 languages.
-In October 2010, Indeed.com passed Monster.com to become the highest-traffic job website in the United States.
+In October 2010, Indeed.com surpassed Monster.com to become the highest-traffic job website in the United States.

-The site aggregates job listings from thousands of websites, including job boards, staffing firms, associations, and company career pages.
-They generate revenue by selling premium job posting and resume features to employers and companies hiring.
+The site aggregates job listings from thousands of websites, including job boards, others like staffing firms, associations, and company career pages.
+It generates revenue by selling premium job posting and resume features to employers and companies hiring.
+As a single topic search engine, its central functionality is an example of vertical search.
 In 2011, Indeed began allowing job seekers to apply directly to jobs on Indeed's site and offering resume posting and storage.